Don’t let daydreaming about your upcoming Hawaii vacation get in the way of planning the details, like packing.

 Follow Our Hawaii Packing List for the Best Vacation Ever

-Now that you know what to pack and what to pass over for your Hawaii packing list for your family vacation in Hawaii, it’s time to start planning your trip itinerary!
+Now that you have a list of what to pack and what to pass over for your Hawaii packing list for your family vacation in Hawaii, it’s time to start planning your trip itinerary!
 Head over to Tripster so you can fill it with activities and bundles that will help you pack in the fun while sparing some dough.

 Ready to get lost in paradise on earth?
 Grab your sunnies and your floppy hat.
 It’s time to say, “Aloha!”
 If you're feeling overwhelmed on which great island destination to explore first, maximize your time on the island with our Big Island 5-day Itinerary.